Update: June 18, 2021 — New episode of David Sinclair on the Joe Rogan show. Besides NAD and NMN, they also discuss intermittent fasting.

 Update: January 14, 2020 — Dr. David Sinclair is participating in a Reddit AMA on January 14th from 4-6 pm EST. Official link.
 He will cover NAD, NMN, NR and resveratrol supplements.
-Make sure to ask Dr. Sinclair (his Twitter) about his age reversing 80 year old father’s hair quality.
+I hope someone asks Dr. Sinclair about his 80-year old father’s hair quality (the latter takes NAD supplements).

 Update: In September 2019, Dr. David Sinclair made yet another appearance on the Joe Rogan show.
 Besides discussing his new book “Lifespan” and NAD plus NMN, he also talked about metformin in greater detail.
 He also discussed HGH, rapamycin, caloric restriction and fasting for longevity.
 On a related note, make sure to read my past post on TA-65 and Telomerase.